 At the beginning of the 19th-century Russian ballet art reached creative maturity thanks to the work of French ballet master Charles-Frederic-Louis Didlot.
 Didlot strengthens the role of the corps de ballet, the connection between dance and pantomime, asserts the priority of female dance.
 Russian dancers have brought expressiveness and sublimity to the dance.

-The music of the legendary composer P. Tchaikovsky was the impetus for a new stage in the history of Russian ballet.
-Swan Lake, staged to Tchaikovsky's music in 1877, gave rise to the fact that music for ballet began to be taken seriously.
-It was in the composer's work that the romantic ballet became established.
+The music of the legendary composer P. Tchaikovsky was the impetus for a new stage in the ballet history of Russia.
+Swan Lake, staged to Tchaikovsky’s music in 1877, gave rise to the fact that music for ballet began to be taken seriously.
+It was in the composer’s work that the romantic ballet became established.
 Tchaikovsky paid special attention to music, transforming it from an accompanying element into a powerful instrument that helps the dance to subtly capture and reveal emotions and feelings.
 Before that, music was considered just an accompaniment to dance.

 The beginning of the 20th century is characterized by an innovative search, the desire to overcome stereotypes and conventions of the academic ballet of the 19th century.
 One of the main innovators of this period in Russia is Sergey Diaghilev.
 In 1908, the annual performances of Russian ballet dancers in Paris began, organized by Diaghilev.
 The names of dancers from Russia became known throughout the world.
 But the first in this row is the name of the incomparable Anna Pavlova.
 Also, under his leadership in 1911, the ballet company was first organized.
+You can find out more about some of ballet types & styles in our related articles.

 In 1929 Diaghilev died.
 Over time, his troupe broke up.
 One of its members – George Balanchine – was developing ballet in the USA and founded the New York City Ballé company.
 He became one of the most influential choreographers of the 20th century.
 In his dances, Balanchine strove for classical completeness of form, for impeccable purity of style.
 In many of his works, there is virtually no plot of any kind.
 The choreographer himself believed that the plot in the ballet is absolutely irrelevant, the main thing being the music and the movement itself.
 Today Balanchine’s ballets are performed in all countries of the world.
 He had a decisive influence on the development of twentieth-century choreography, not breaking with tradition, but boldly renewing it.